Loading...

 The web fetch tool allows Claude to retrieve full content from specified web pages and PDF documents.

-The latest web fetch tool version (web_fetch_20260209) supports dynamic filtering with Claude Opus 4.6 and Sonnet 4.6.
+The latest web fetch tool version (web_fetch_20260209) supports dynamic filtering with Claude Mythos Preview, Claude Opus 4.7, Claude Opus 4.6, and Claude Sonnet 4.6.
 Claude can write and execute code to filter fetched content before it reaches the context window, keeping only relevant information and discarding the rest.
 This reduces token consumption while maintaining response quality.
 The previous tool version (web_fetch_20250910) remains available without dynamic filtering.

 Use the feedback form to provide feedback on the quality of the model responses, the API itself, or the quality of the documentation.